Core Labs >>

 Ferguson Laboratory for Orthopaedic and Spine Research

-Directors: Nam Vo, Gwendolyn Sowa
+Co-Directors: Nam Vo, Gwendolyn Sowa

-Core Lab Website
+Ferguson Lab Website >

 The Ferguson Laboratory for Orthopaedic and Spine Research, under the direction of Joon Y. Lee, Gwendolyn Sowa and Nam Vo, continues to expand the boundaries of basic science and clinical spine research.
 The primary focus of the laboratory is to understand the biology behind intervertebral disc degeneration (IDD) and develop biological, biomechanical and cell-based therapies for IDD.
 IDD is a complex process that involves several possible etiologies.
 These include aging, injury due to excessive mechanical strain, genetic predisposition or environmental insults such as tobacco smoking.